 Markdown Monster supports publishing your Markdown content to various supported Weblog providers or tools.
 You can readily publish content from the active Markdown document to:

 The publishing process lets you publish a Post from any Markdown document to a configured Weblog with a simple Publishing operation:

 In order for this to work, you need to:

 - Write your Markdown content

-- Preferably link any images from a relative folder
+- Link any images from a relative folder or from online URLs

 - Posting to a Weblog